 Financial liabilities at fair value through profit or loss include financial liabilities held for trading and financial liabilities designated upon initial recognition as at fair value through profit or loss.
 Financial liabilities are classified as held for trading if they are incurred for the purpose of repurchasing in the near term.
 This category also includes derivative financial instruments entered into by the Group that are not designated as hedging instruments in hedge relationships as defined by Ind AS 109.
-Separated embedded derivatives are also classified as held for trading unless they are designated as effective hedging instruments.
+Separated embedded derivatives are also classified as held for trading instruments.